Lie symmetries and ghost-free representations of the Pais-Uhlenbeck model: Lie symmetries, flows and Poisson bracket structures for the PU model

 Interestingly, $X_4$ is not only a symmetry of the flow but also of the Hamiltonian ${\cal H}_{1}$ and ${\cal H}_{2}$, i.e. it is a geometric symmetry of the entire phase space structure.
 In fact we can find two new Hamiltonians that generate the dynamical flow of $X_4$ in form of a new Bi-Hamiltonian structure.
 Defining the two Hamiltonians

 we have the Bi-Hamiltonian structure

 We notice that $J_1$ and $J_2$ are not necessarily associated to either ${\cal H}_{1}$ and ${\cal H}_{2}$, respectively.
-It is therefore natural to consider It is therefore natural to consider the flow of the combined system.
+It is therefore natural to consider the flow of the combined system.
 Taking the linear combination of both Hamiltonians $ {\cal H}_{1}$ and $ {\cal H}_{2}$ and a linear combination of the Poisson tensors $J_1$ and $J_2$, we define

 From these expressions we compute

 Thus, setting the coefficient factor in the first term to 1 and in the second to 0, we have